Which Traffic Sign Gives Orders

 4. One-Way Signs: The Directional Dictates

 These signs indicate that traffic may only move in one direction.
-They are typically rectangular and feature an arrow indicating the permitted direction of travel.
+Also, they are typically rectangular and feature an arrow indicating the permitted direction of travel.
 Driving against the flow of traffic on a one-way street is a dangerous and illegal maneuver.

 5. Do Not Enter Signs: The Forbidden Path